zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_find_fix_validate.md

 validation.
 So, let’s see if the new statistics will change the performance for this application.

-##### Workflow overview
+#### SQL Performance Analyzer Optimizer Statistics Workflow

-In this exercise we will learn to use the SPA guided workflow for Optimizer Statistics validation, how to tune regressed statements and how to implement pending statistics on tables.
+In this activity you will use the SPA guided workflow for Optimizer Statistics validation, tune regressed statements and implement pending statistics on tables.

-This exercise will be done against a pluggable database, DW, in a container database ‘test’.
+This activity will be done against a pluggable database, DW, in a container database ‘test’.

 The condition is that we have a warehouse based on 2 schemas ‘STAT1’ and